-- Develop effective oral and written communication skills. - Function effectively in the workplace using knowledge of the core principles of the major business disciplines. - Understand the basic methods of problem solving and decision making. - Develop a sense of ethical and social responsibility. - Utilize effective teamwork and leadership skills.

-Minors in finance, international business, management, human resource management, marketing, and professional selling are also available.
+- Develop effective oral and written communication skills. - Function effectively in the workplace using knowledge of the core principles of the major business disciplines. - Understand the basic methods of problem-solving and decision making. - Develop a sense of ethical and social responsibility. - Utilize effective teamwork and leadership skills. - Minors in business and society, finance, international business, management, human resource management, marketing, and professional selling are also available.